 Purchase URLs And Sign Up For Social Media Handles

-Now you have your business name you can start to purchase your website URLs and signing up for social media handles.
+Now you have your business name you can start to purchase your website domain and signing up for social media handles.
 Make sure you're using the same social media handle across all platforms so it's easy for people to find you and connect with you.
 If you can't find the name you want on each platform, consider different variations you can use to stay on brand.
 For a guide to finding your URL and social media handles, you can visit this site here.

 Create A Business-Only Email Address